ViktorC/PararealML/README.md

 # PararealML [![Build Status](https://travis-ci.org/ViktorC/PararealML.svg?branch=master)](https://travis-ci.org/ViktorC/PararealML) [![Docs](https://img.shields.io/badge/docs-latest-blue.svg)](https://pararealml.readthedocs.io/en/latest/index.html)

-A Python library providing a Parareal framework based on a unified interface for various differential equation solvers including a finite volume method solver, its own finite difference method solver, and a range of other machine learning solvers.
+PararealML is a differential equation solver library featuring a [Parareal](https://en.wikipedia.org/wiki/Parareal) framework based on a unified interface for various solvers including a range of machine learning accelerated ones.
+The library's main purpose is to provide a toolset to investigate the properties of the Parareal algorithm, especially when using machine learning accelerated coarse operators, across various problems.
+The library's implementation of the Parareal algorithm uses [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface) via [mpi4py](https://mpi4py.readthedocs.io/en/stable/).

 ## Main components

-The main components of the library are the following.
+The library has a modular design to allow for easy extensibility.
+The main components that enable this are described below.

 ### Differential Equation

 All differential equations extend the `DifferentialEquation` base class.
-The unknown variables of all differential equations are vector-valued to support systems of differential equations.
+In PararealML, all differential equations are time-dependent.
+Moreover, the unknown variables of differential equations are by definition vector-valued to support systems of differential equations.
 Both ordinary and partial differential equations are supported.

-The list of currently supported differential equations is as follows:
+The library provides out-of-the-box implementations for a number of differential equations including:

- * population growth
- * Lotka-Volterra
- * Lorenz
- * gravitational n-body (2 or 3D, not supported by the `PINNOperator`)
- * diffusion (n-D)
+ * `PopulationGrowthEquation`
- * wave (n-D)
+ * `LotkaVolterraEquation`
- * Cahn-Hilliard (n-D)
+ * `LorenzEquation`
- * Navier-Stokes (2 or 3D, not supported by the `FVMOperator` and the `PINNOperator`)
+ * `NBodyGravitationalEquation` - 2 or 3D
+ * `DiffusionEquation` - n-D
+ * `WaveEquation` - n-D
+ * `CahnHilliardEquation` - n-D
+ * `NavierStokesEquation` - 2 or 3D

+To solve other differential equations, the `DifferentialEquation` class can be easily extended.
+Depending on the operators intended to be used for solving the differential equation, not all of the abstract methods may need to be implemented.

 ### Mesh

 All meshes extend the `Mesh` base class.
-Meshes define the spatial domain of initial boundary value problems and the discretisation of this domain.
+Meshes define the spatial domains of initial boundary value problems and also the discretisations of these domains.

-The library currently only supports uniform grids (of any dimensions for the `FDMOperator` and for up to 3 dimensions for the `FVMOperator` and the `PINNOperator`) but can be easily extended to support more complex meshes.
+The library currently only supports uniform grids through the `UniformGrid` class (of any dimensions for the `FDMOperator` and for up to 3 dimensions for the `FVMOperator` and the `PINNOperator`) but the `Mesh` class can be easily extended to support more complex meshes.

 ### Boundary Conditions

 All boundary conditions extend the `BoundaryCondition` base class.
-Boundary conditions are functions of the spatial coordinates only.
+In PararealML, boundary conditions are currently functions of the spatial coordinates only (to enable the pre-computation of boundary values for better performance).

 The list of supported boundary conditions is:

- * Dirichlet
+ * `DirichletBoundaryCondition`
- * Neumann
+ * `NeumannBoundaryCondition`
- * Cauchy
+ * `CauchyBoundaryCondition`

+To implement other types of boundary conditions, the `BoundaryCondition` class may be extended.

 ### Constrained Problem

 Constrained problems encapsulate either simple ordinary differential equations or partial differential equations coupled with a mesh and boundary conditions.
 This offers a level of abstraction over the two kinds of differential equations.
-Constrained problems are represented by the `ConstrainedProblem` class whose instances take a differential equation and optionally a mesh and a set of boundary conditions.
+Constrained problems are represented by the `ConstrainedProblem` class whose constructor takes a differential equation and optionally a mesh and a set of boundary conditions.

 ### Initial Conditions

-All initial conditions extend the `InitialCondition` base class.
+In PararealML, all initial conditions extend the `InitialCondition` base class.

-The supported initial condition types are:
+The library provides a number initial condition implementations including:

- * discrete (defined by a NumPy array and whether it is vertex or cell-center oriented)
+ * `DiscreteInitialCondition` - discrete initial conditions defined by a NumPy array and whether they are vertex or cell-center oriented
- * continuous (defined by a function)
+ * `ContinuousInitialCondition` - continuous initial conditions defined by a function
-    * Gaussian hump
+    * `GaussianInitialCondition` - a hump defined by a multivariate Gaussian distribution

+To implement other types of boundary conditions, the `InitialCondition` class may be extended.

 ### Initial Value Problem

 Initial value problems are constrained problems associated with a time domain and initial conditions.
-They are represented by the `InitialValueProblem` class whose instances take a constrained problem, a tuple of two `float`s defining the time interval, and an initial condition instance.
+They are represented by the `InitialValueProblem` class whose constructor takes a constrained problem, a tuple of two `float`s defining the time interval, and an initial condition instance.

 ### Operators